Reminder for Annual General Meeting

 What We Do

-Prison Information Service: The League works with the Community Law Centre inside Christchurch Men’s, Women’s and Rolleston Prisons dealing with problems prisoners face.
+Prison Advice Service: The League works with the Community Law Centre inside Christchurch Men’s, Women’s and Rolleston Prisons dealing with problems prisoners face.
 We remove the roadblocks that stop prisoners from turning their lives around.

 Research: The Howard League works toward open and rational debate on crime and justice issues.
 We research the issues so that you know the facts.